-The following Parenting Apart booklets are now available to view online or download for free.
+The following Parenting Apart resources are now available to view online or download for free.

 Information for Adults